 It is well known that collective performance, such as finding food, building a nest, feeding, and alerting the network - in social insect colonies is a self-organized act (i.e., complex collective performance as a result of simple interacting units).
 Any biological system will be able to change their behavior in response solving a problem presented (for example, a change in the surrounding environment that then triggers a sensory stimulus which manifests as a change in the physiology of the biological system).
 This flexibility in behavior is and will continue to be a challenge in the modelling of swarm-intelligent systems, though this has been achieved to an impressive degree.

 One of the biggest obstacles in modelling swarm-intelligent systems is being able to program these systems: one must be able to map out intricate pathways to solve simple-to-complex problems that, for a robot, such pathways will not be predefined and will be a product of single unit interactions in any given environment.

-We have already established that to model an artificial system that can replicate swam behaviour, it is important to understand the reasoning behind biological swarm systems, and only then can one progress to implementing this reasoning to a model that can make measurable predictions.
-There appear to be three well-established behavioural patterns that are used to structure a model for an artificial swarm system:
+We have already established that to model an artificial system that can replicate swam behavior, it is important to understand the reasoning behind biological swarm systems, and only then can one progress to implementing this reasoning to a model that can make measurable predictions.
+There appear to be three well-established behavioral patterns that are used to structure a model for an artificial swarm system:

-1. Positive feedback (i.e., reinforced behaviour [amplified]) to build a network by recruiting similar functioning single units (for example, a bee dance generates a positive feedback system to distribute foraging tasks).
+- Positive feedback (i.e., reinforced behavior [amplified]) to build a network by recruiting similar functioning single units (for example, a bee dance generates a positive feedback system to distribute foraging tasks).

-3. Random behaviour will encourage new solutions to a problem.
+- Random behavior will encourage new solutions to a problem.
 This may occur through mistakes made by single units in a system or by the whole colony.
 This can be effective as it allows for multiple solutions to any one problem creating diversity and adaptation to changes in an environment.

 There are three popular algorithms for modelling swarm robotics: